uo294319/MoneyTrackerGUI/doc/dev.md

 3. Dialogs
    1. Use JOptionPane
       - Import/Export csv always gives an error using JOptionPane.
-      - For confirmation on "delete entry" and "delete all" options.
+      - Unimplemented operations as "delete entry" or "modify entry" show a warning message.
    2. Use predefined dialogs
       - Use file chooser for importing and exporting csv.
-      - Use color chooser in "CustomView" window.
+      - Use color chooser in "CustomView" window and "About" windows.
-   3. Add entry button opens a custom dialog (allows only one entry).
+   3. "Add entry" button opens a custom dialog (allows only one entry).

-4. Graphics (**some charts window**)
+4. Graphics
-   1. Custom Graphics.
-Custom Drawing:
+   1. Custom class & `paint()` method.
-      Create a custom component (e.g., a chart) to visualize financial data.
+      - "Help/About" opens a window that contains a canvas panel where to draw.
-      Override the paintComponent method to draw relevant graphics.
+      - This canvas is an instance of a custom swing JPanel.
    2. Dynamic Graphics.
-Change Drawn Elements:
-      Implement methods to update what is being drawn (e.g., highlight specific expenses, adjust chart scales).
+      - The color of the drawings can be changed.
-   3. Repainting.
-Explicit Repainting:
+   3. Explicit Repainting.
-      Use the repaint() method to refresh custom graphics when data changes.
+      - When the color is selected the `repaint` method is called.

 ## Requirements Completed